castle/castle-java/README.md

 | Generic | `get`, `post`, `put`, `delete` |

 # Usage
-See the [documentation](https://docs.castle.io) for how to use this SDK with the Castle APIs
+See the [documentation](https://docs.castle.io) for how to use this SDK with the Castle APIs.

 # Quickstart